A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Numerical illustrations

+The second row of figure~\ref{fig:misspec_sim} shows the error committed when predicting the frequency of the first ordered species $W_1$.
+The best performance is often achieved by \texttt{lsM1}, followed by \texttt{ordPYP} and \texttt{FB}.
+When the clustering distribution is the Zipf distribution, the difference between \texttt{lsM1} and the other two is considerable, with the former being more robust.
+Sometimes, \texttt{stdPYP} achieves comparable results.
+Overall, the distribution of the errors is much more spread out when the ordering is generated from the \texttt{arrival-weighted} distribution, compared to the \texttt{alpha-stable} distribution, meaning that the behavior induced by the former is more different from the one described by \ref{eq:posteriorE}.
+Finally, the third and the fourth rows focus on the predictive performance for the conditional frequencies $W_1\vert A_1$ and $W_1\vert B_1$.
+In both cases, the best performance is achieved by \texttt{ordPYP}, \texttt{FB}, and \texttt{lsM1}.

-Overall, when the model is misspecified, \texttt{lsX1} seems to be more robust for the estimation of both the marginal distribution and the conditional distribution of $W_1$, but it performs quite poorly for the prediction of $K$.
-While the parameter-estimation method \texttt{ordPYP} does not always produce the best predictions, it seems to provide a good balance between learning the number of species $K$ and the frequency of the first order species $W_1$.
-Alternatively, separate parameter-estimation methods could be used for predictions of the two quantities.
+Overall, the full Bayes approach achieves results very similar to the ones of the empirical Bayes approach based on the likelihood of the ordered PYP (\texttt{ordPYP}).
+When the model is misspecified, \texttt{lsM1} seems to be more robust for the estimation of both the marginal distribution and the conditional distribution of $W_1$, but it performs quite poorly for the prediction of $K$.
+While the parameter-estimation method \texttt{ordPYP} and the full Bayes approach \texttt{FB} do not always produce the best predictions, they seem to provide a good balance between learning the number of species $K$ and the frequency of the first order species $W_1$.
+Alternatively, the parameter estimation method could be selected based on the quantity of interest.